-- a.
+a.
 A registered organization may conduct an on-premises 50-50 cash draw raffle without a license but must declare the receipts in its required quarterly reports.
-An on-premises 50-50 cash draw raffle is a raffle conducted by a drawing for cash, in which all tickets are sold only to persons present at the place of drawing with the winner determined there and the prize awarded equals fifty percent of the amount received for all tickets sold. - b.
-An organization registered by the Commission to conduct raffles may conduct an on-premises 50-50 cash draw raffle on unlimited occasions as long as the value of the prize awarded for each does not exceed \$400, in any and the raffle is conducted in a municipality in which the Raffles Licensing Law is operative.
+An on-premises 50-50 cash draw raffle is a raffle conducted by a drawing for cash, in which all tickets are sold only to persons present at the place of drawing with the winner determined there and the prize awarded equals fifty percent of the amount received for all tickets sold.

+b.
+An organization registered by the Commission to conduct raffles may conduct an onpremises 50-50 cash draw raffle on unlimited occasions as long as the value of the prize awarded for each does not exceed \$400, in any and the raffle is conducted in a municipality in which the Raffles Licensing Law is operative.

-This new section reflects the substance of the first two subsections of Assembly Bill 725.
+This new section reflects the substance of the first two subsections of Assembly Bill 725 which was introduced in the legislature during the 2000-2001 legislative session but was never enacted.
 This section would allow certain nonprofit organizations to conduct an unlimited number of on-premises 50-50 cash draw raffles without the payment of a per-occasion fee.